AdaCore/gnat-llvm/README.md

 - Install (and put in your PATH) a recent GNAT, e.g GNAT Community 2019

-- Build/install LLVM 8.0.x
+- Build/install LLVM and Clang 8.0.x
   One possible way assuming you have cmake version >= 3.7.2 in your environment is to do:

   $ make llvm

-  If you've installed LLVM by other means (e.g. "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu), make sure the llvm bin directory containing llvm-config and clang is in your PATH.
+  If you've installed LLVM and clang by other means (e.g. "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu), make sure the llvm bin directory containing llvm-config and clang is in your PATH.

 - Finally build GNAT-LLVM: